pableu/mattermost-giphy-lambda/README.md

-# mattermost-giphy-lambda
+# Giphy Integration for Mattermost using AWS Lambda
 AWS Lambda Function to create a Slash-Command for Giphy-Integration in Mattermost

 ## Description

-This is pretty primitive AWS Lamba function to use with Mattermost for Giphy-Integration.
+This is pretty simple AWS Lamba function to use with Mattermost for Giphy-Integration.
 It allows to create a slash-command such as "/giphy <keyword>" to post a random gif for that keyword from giphy into a channel or chat.

 ## Setup